pranaydhore/delta-demo/README.md

 # delta-demo
-this is demo for the git and github
+this is demo for the git and github.